GeordieTG/swap-bytes/README.md

 <img width="992" alt="image" src="https://github.com/user-attachments/assets/67b235c5-c811-4cd5-b3cd-fca001b00d12">

 ### Requesting a File ✨
-After agreeing on a trade within a chat room, the user is able to request a file from a peer on the "Direct Messages" tab.
+After agreeing on a trade within a chat room, the user is able to request a file from a peer on the "File Sharing" tab.
 Simply find the user in the "Request File" list and press enter.
 You will be prompted to add a request message.
 On enter this will send a request to the user.

 <img width="996" alt="image" src="https://github.com/user-attachments/assets/8b38dc7b-a847-4270-8eff-51c8347a278a">

 ### Sending a File 🚀
-When receiving a file request, it will appear under the "Incoming Request" list in the "Direct Messages" tab.
+When receiving a file request, it will appear under the "Incoming Request" list in the "File Sharing" tab.
 It will appear as ```<user> - <request message>```.
 To address the request, navigate to it using the arrow keys and press enter.
 You will be prompted to enter a filepath of the file you want to send.

 <img width="993" alt="image" src="https://github.com/user-attachments/assets/43f4778f-0a57-4697-a75f-1356f428025c">